phongisnoob/it-service-ticket-classification/README.md

 ![Model performance comparison](reports/figures/model_comparison.png)

-Logistic Regression was selected using validation-set routing coverage, subject to at least 90% accuracy on automatically routed tickets.
-The selected model was then evaluated on the held-out test set.
+I picked Logistic Regression for the final pipeline because it yielded the best routing coverage on the validation set (while holding auto-routed accuracy above 90%).

+To make the confidence scores actually mean something, the baseline is calibrated via `CalibratedClassifierCV` (5-fold CV with Platt scaling).
+It achieved an Expected Calibration Error (ECE) of **0.0866** and a Top-label Brier Score of **0.1037** on the validation set.

 ### Confidence-based routing

-The production threshold is selected on the validation set by requiring at least **90% accuracy among automatically routed tickets**, then choosing the qualifying threshold with the highest coverage.
+I initially tried picking the routing threshold by just checking accuracy on the validation split.
+However, to avoid picking a "lucky" threshold that overfits, the script now computes a 95% bootstrap confidence interval (1,000 resamples).
+It requires the **lower bound** of the accuracy CI to be at least 90%, then picks the threshold that maximizes coverage.

-For Logistic Regression, the selected threshold is **0.40**.
+For Logistic Regression, the chosen threshold was **0.40**.

 | Test-set routing metric | Result |
 |---|---:|